Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/4-WildlanderWorld/4-The-Divines.md

 Those blessed by Stendarr block slightly more damage and are protected from almost any draining magic effects.
 The champions of Stendarr are exalted with additional health.

-> * If you're not a Werewolf, Vampire, and if your Conjuration is below 31 (not equal or less than, only less than), increases protection from drain effects by 10%.
+> * If your Conjuration is below 31, increases protection from drain effects by 10%.
 > * If you've killed 50 or more Daedra, increases health by 50.

 {: .highlight }
-Stendarr will not bless nor Cure Disease a Vampire or Werewolf.
+Stendarr will not bless or allow you to use his shrines if you are a Vampire or Werewolf.

 **Talos**